vishalbala-nps/ESPManagerLibrary/README.md

 `void onErase(EraseConfigCallback callback)`
 Registers a callback function that is executed when a remote reset command is received.
 This is where you should call the configuration erase function of your WiFi management library.

+`void onUpdateBegin(UpdateBeginCallback callback)`
+Registers a callback function that is executed just before the firmware update process begins.
+This is useful for saving state or disabling peripherals.

 ---

 ## Built-in Remote Commands